Print the MAS Star Party Guidelines.

 - NO SMOKING is allowed within the observatory or in proximity to observers or equipment to ensure no damage is caused to equipment.
-If you must smoke, please do so only away from the observatory, the observing area and any equipment.
+If you must smoke, please do so only DOWNWIND and away from the observatory, the observing area and any equipment.

 - NO FOOD OR DRINK NEAR THE TELESCOPES: Avoid having food and especially drinks near the telescopes.
 Some telescopes have an open design and can be damaged easily by someone accidentally dropping something onto a telescopes optics.
 Also, NO ALCOHOLIC BEVERAGES at the observatory during our public star parties.

 - RESPECT OTHERS: The Minnesota Astronomical Society is open to all, regardless of age, gender, ethnic background, religion, etc. Inappropriate comments or actions will not be tolerated, and after a suitable warning, offending parties will be asked to leave.

 - CONSIDER LEAVING YOUR PETS AT HOME: Not everyone is comfortable around animals and their presence introduces the possibility of personal injury or damage to expensive astronomical equipment.

 - DON’T BE AFRAID TO ASK QUESTIONS! — MAS members enjoy talking about their hobby and are often willing to share their love of the universe with you.
 But also consider that some members may be involved in specific observing activities or projects that might limit their ability to answer your questions in detail.